williamslab/ped-sim/README.md

 generation as well as the primary branch individuals.
 See below for a description of the sample ids of the simulated individuals.

+By default, the output VCF file is gzipped (Note: *not* bgzip'd) if the input is gzipped.
+To make the output non-gzipped, use `--nogz`.

 ------------------------------------------------------

 Output log file